cost-optimised-cloud 4 min read

 These are the patterns that produce that outcome, and they repeat across organisations of every size.

 The delivery incentive problem.
 Engineers are measured on speed, reliability, and feature delivery.
 Cost is not a metric in their performance framework.
-This is not a failure of character — it is rational behaviour in response to the incentives that exist.
-A team deploying a service will make the choices that get the service deployed and running well.
 If cost is not part of how they are evaluated, they will not optimise for it.
 The incentive structure is the policy, whether or not anyone has stated it explicitly.

 The one-time decision problem.
-A technology decision is made at deployment: the VM size, the tier, the replication setting, the retention period.
+A technology decision is made at deployment: the VM size, the tier, the replication setting.
 The workload runs, and the decision runs with it — indefinitely.
-The team that made the decision may no longer exist.
-The project may have closed.
-The costs continue regardless.
-One-time decisions are the primary source of Azure spend that nobody can explain, because the context for explaining it left the organisation months or years ago.
+The context for explaining it often leaves the organisation months or years before the bill is actually questioned.

 A Simple Model for Establishing Ownership